HaoboGu/rmk/README.md

 ## Minimum Supported Rust Version (MSRV)

 This crate uses latest stable.
-Other versions may work, but they're not tested.
+Other versions should work, but they're not tested.

 ## License